 Raises, bonuses, and employee health care are nice, but building morale through fun and exciting experiences are non-traditional benefits employees say they value.
 Once-a-month long weekends, a surprise day off, mystery trips, educational field trips, and training and development summits are just some of the perks companies are using to show employees they’re valued.

-How to make employees feel valued can differ from one organisation to the next, but an approach most successful companies share is the adoption of gamification.
-If you’re looking for new and exciting ways to show employee appreciation, gamification can be a rewarding choice.
+How to make employees feel valued can differ from one organization to the next, but an approach most successful companies share is the adoption of gamification.
+Gamification can be rewarding if you’re looking for new and exciting ways to show employee appreciation.

-Gamification is a great creative way to play your way to better employee engagement.
-Gamification helps employees reach goals and objectives while giving them recognition, status, and rewards as they improve their skills and increase their accomplishments.
+It is a great creative way to play your way to better employee engagement.
+It can help employees reach goals and objectives while giving them recognition, status, and rewards as they improve their skills and increase their accomplishments.

-- Everyone can play with the click of button, even remote workers.
+- Everyone can play with the click of a button, even remote workers.

 - It’s much more cost-effective when compared to physical rewards.